tymyrddin/purple/source/docs/ai-security/external.md

 Knowing which decisions depend on external AI services, and what the fallback is when those services behave unexpectedly, is a prerequisite for understanding the actual boundary of the security posture.
 Organisations that have not drawn that boundary have not understood where it is.

+The external layer is less a tenth transition point than an acknowledgement that some of the other nine are not fully owned.

 ## Understanding what you depend on